ModesoAI/flipbook/README.md

-# 3D Scroll Narrative Generator (Modular Pipeline)
+# Flipbook // 3D Scroll Narrative Engine

-A robust, persistent, and step-based pipeline for generating 3D scroll-driven landing pages.
+**High-performance, 3D scroll-driven narrative engine.
+Orchestrate AI-generated or cinematic video sequences into butter-smooth, frame-by-frame landing pages.**

+Flipbook is a lightweight, zero-dependency engine designed to transform video sequences and AI-generated morphs into immersive scroll-driven experiences.
+Built with a "performance-first" philosophy, it prioritizes hardware-accelerated rendering and temporal coherence to eliminate the stutter common in traditional scroll animations.

 ## 🛠 Prerequisites